ssube/textual-engine/docs/architecture.md

 invoked on a single target entity or broadcast to an entire room, and take a context with field for some (optional) primitive data.

-### Script Scope
+### Script Context

-A scope is prepared whenever a script is invoked, with the target (entity upon which the script has been invoked), any data that was provided, and various services needed to manipulate the game state.
+A context is prepared whenever a script is invoked, with the target (entity upon which the script has been invoked), any data that was provided, and some helpers that provide safe ways to mutate the game state.

-#### Scope Target (`this`)
+#### Script Target (`this`)

+The entity on which the script is being invoked.
+Always a world entity.

 #### Scope Data

+The context contains a data field, suitable for passing in non-nested numbers and strings.

+TODO: support custom template data for scripts

 ### Slots

-Slots are named events, linked to scripts.
+Slots are named events on an entity, linked to (named) scripts.

 ### Verbs

-Verbs invoke a slot, with some additional data.
+Verbs are custom commands, which invoke a slot with some additional data.